umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ![Block List - Add Content](images/BlockListEditor_AddContentInline.jpg)
 > TODO: screenshot

-To delete a Block click the trashbin icon whichs appears on hover.
+To delete a Block click the trashbin icon which appears on hover.

 ## Sorting Blocks